 Road Trip Packing List Essentials

-These are your road trip car essentials: things you should never leave home without.
-You’ll always want to make sure you have the proper identification and registration along with access to enough money to get you where you’re going .
+These are your road trip essentials: things you should never leave home without.
+You’ll always want to make sure you have the proper identification and your car’s registration along with access to enough money to get you where you’re going .

-These are the physical road trip items that you absolutely need, but it’s also a great idea to email yourself scanned copies of your passport and drivers license and have on hand relevant contact numbers for your insurance provider, doctor and pediatrician, roadside assistance.
+These are the physical road trip items that you absolutely need to pack, but it’s also a great idea to email yourself scanned copies of your passport and drivers license and have on hand relevant contact numbers for your insurance provider, doctor and pediatrician, roadside assistance.

 - Drivers License